Giveth/giveth-wiki/wiki/documentation/product-definition.md

 #### <a name="product-definition-milestone-reviewer">Milestone Reviewer</a>

 Because direct donations by Givers to a Milestone are locked immediately, each Milestone requires a Milestone Reviewer role to keep an oversight on the Milestone progress.
 A Milestone Reviewer is a registered user who is appointed by the Campaign Manager upon creation of a Milestone.
-They have the power to approve successful completion, reject successful completion or even cancel the milestone in case of suspected fraud.
+They have the power to approve successful completion, reject successful completion or even cancel the Milestone in case of suspected fraud.
 You can see all possible actions for Milestone Reviewers in [Figure 12](#product-definition-fig-campaign-reviewer-usecase).

 ![Milestone Reviewer Usecase Diagram](../images/product-definition/milestone-reviewer-usecase.svg)